 As financial processes become more complex and intertwined at growing firms, enterprise resource planning (ERP) systems become must-haves.
-Accounting, reporting and the disparate solutions used to handle them just can’t be efficiently managed once a company reaches a certain size.
+Accounting, reporting and the disparate solutions used to handle them just can’t be efficiently managed without a proper ERP implementation strategy once a company reaches a certain size.

 Implementing an ERP is easier said than done, though, and plenty of firms fail to realize the full potential of their financial systems.
 In the worst cases, enterprises scrap their systems a year or more after purchase, swallowing the costs and moving on to other vendors.
 But even for companies that do see their implementations through, poor planning often leads to faulty or inadequate reporting, a lack of visibility and low levels of control throughout the life of the ERP.

 Many firms make the same mistakes, and a little due diligence and guidance can go a long way in preventing common problems.
 Following are the top five ways to guarantee your ERP implementation fails.
 Avoid these pitfalls, and you’ll be well on your way to a successful implementation.